 Another offspring takes up Daddy’s business.

-Jeremy Irons’ son Max will join Gary Oldman, Julie Christie and Shiloh Fernandez in Catherine Hardwicke’s "The Girl With the Red Riding Hood," report the Hollywood Reporter, respectively.
+Jeremy Irons’ son Max will join Gary Oldman, Julie Christie and Shiloh Fernandez in Catherine Hardwicke’s "The Girl With the Red Riding Hood," report Deadline and the Hollywood Reporter, respectively.

 Amanda Seyfried stars in the Warner film, which is a gothic horror remaining of the Little Red Riding Hood fable.